blagoj-pechipajkovski/esp_html_convert/README.md

 # esp_html_convert

-Convert HTML files to a header file for Arduino ESP32/ESP8266
+Convert HTML files to a single header file for Arduino ESP32/ESP8266